kyang5/coursedescriptions/source/courses/comp484.rst

 Description
 ----------------------------

-This course provides an introduction into the field of artificial intelligence (AI).
+This course provides an introduction to the field of artificial intelligence (AI).
 Topics include search, game-playing, logic, planning, uncertainty, learning, and perception, as time permits.

 Other Information
 -------------------